-In England and Wales, local organisations (working jointly through the Local Resilience Forums and Local Health Resilience Partnerships in England, and NHS emergency planning structures in Wales) have the primary responsibility for planning for and responding to any major emergency, including a pandemic.
-Similar arrangements exist in

-Scotland working through Regional Resilience and Local Resilience Partnerships.
+1.82 In England and Wales, local organisations, working jointly through the Local Resilience Forums and Local Health Resilience Partnerships, have the primary responsibility for planning for and responding to any major emergency, including a pandemic.
+Similar arrangements exist in Scotland working through Regional Resilience and Local Resilience Partnerships.
 In Northern Ireland, Emergency Preparedness Groups coordinate emergency planning at the local level.